yoga-varatha/ml4health-umn/_pages/index.md

 Instructor: Yoga Varatharajah (email: yvaratha@umn.edu)

-Class time and venue: MW 9.45AM – 11.00AM Classroom TBD
+Class time and venue: MW 1PM – 2.15PM Keller 3-111

 # Class overview:
 Machine Learning (ML) is transforming healthcare.
 But unlike traditional ML applications, health applications require a careful understanding of the data, the clinical problem, and how they will impact the stakeholders, e.g., patients, caretakers, clinicians, and payers.
 This course will introduce students to a range of healthcare problems that can be tackled using ML, different health data modalities, relevant machine learning paradigms, and the unique challenges presented by healthcare applications.
 Applications we will cover include risk stratification, disease progression modeling, precision medicine, diagnosis, prognosis, subtype discovery, clinical text mining with large language models, and improving clinical workflows.
 We will also cover research topics such as explainability, causality, federated learning, trust, robustness, and fairness.
 Course will include several coding assignments and a final project allowing students to understand and appreciate the intricacies of working with real world health data.